Diabetic Foot Infections Treatment & Management

 Antimicrobial Therapy

-In terms of the infecting microorganisms and the likelihood of successful treatment with antimicrobial therapy, acute osteomyelitis in people with diabetes is essentially the same as in those without diabetes.
+In terms of the infecting microorganisms and the likelihood of successful treatment with antimicrobial therapy, acute osteomyelitis in patients with diabetes is essentially the same as in those without diabetes.

 As previously mentioned, in chronic osteomyelitis, a sequestrum and involucrum form; these represent islands of infected bone.
-Bone fragments that are isolated have no blood supply; administered antibiotics do not penetrate these devascularized, infected bone fragments and can enter the area of osteomyelitis via the remaining blood supply.
+Bone fragments that are isolated have no blood supply; systemic antibiotics do not penetrate these devascularized, infected bone fragments.
 Therefore, antibiotic therapy alone cannot cure patients with chronic osteomyelitis.

 Adequate surgical debridement, in addition to antimicrobial therapy, is necessary to cure chronic osteomyelitis.
 Immobilization is important in acute or chronic osteomyelitis.